apsunke/ant332_labguide/workshop/content/start/configkibana/_index.md

 **MacOS and Linux:**

 In your **local MacOS or Linux terminal (not Cloud9)** navigate to the folder where you downloaded the .pem file and run the following command.
 Replace `<OutputFromNestedESStack>` and `<OutputFromNestedBastionStack>` with the respective values copied from the previous step.
+Please ensure the that you run the command exactly as displayed below, particularly the `port numbers`.

 ```
 cd /path/to/your_bastion_pem_folder